denten-courses/computing-context/experiments/3-experiment/normal.md

 texts of different lengths.
 What should our minimum text length be and why.

 5. Write a program that outputs normalized TTR
+6. Run a afew of your own texts through the machine along with Orwell and perhaps Moby Dick.